 Applies to Circuit Rhythm

-It's recommended that you use the latest firmware as there are changes to improve support of SD cards.
+You must use the latest firmware, as there are changes to improve support of SD cards.

-In order to achieve this the folder layout must be done matching the following:
+To achieve this, the folder layout must be done matching the following:

 - Parent folder named Rhythm

 - Subfolder with Pack name, Pack name must start with a number beginning with 0, this will be the second available pack on the unit, matching the display below:

 Inside each Pack folder should be 4 folders:

 - GridFx - this folder contains a .ncg file generated by Components which has the Grid FX settings.
 This can be left out, Circuit Rhythm will generate a file for you with the default settings.

 - meta - contains an automatically generated meta file used by Circuit Rhythm - just creating a folder is all that's needed